daveabrock/daveabrock.github.io/_posts/2020-06-17-use-feature-flags-azure-app-config.markdown

 Before you get started with this section, confirm that you have an [Azure account ready to go](https://azure.microsoft.com/free).
 Once it is, head on over to the Azure Portal at [portal.azure.com](https://portal.azure.com).
 Now you're ready to create a new Azure App Configuration instance.

-(I will add that Azure is famous for continuously tweaking their UI, so screenshots may not always be up to date, but shouldn't change too much.)
+**Heads up!** Azure is famous for continuously tweaking their UI, so screenshots may not always be up to date, but shouldn't change too much.
+{: .notice--warning}

 ### Create new Azure App Configuration instance